A PEL-type Igusa Stack and the $p$-adic Geometry of Shimura Varieties: Stack of -bundles on the Fargues-Fontaine curve

-which depends only on $R$ and not on $R^+$, the category of vector bundles over $\Spa(R_n,R_n^+)$ and hence that over $\mathcal{Y}_{[0,\infty)}(S)$ (by \cite[2.7.7]{KL1}) is independent of the choice of $R^+$ in $R$.
-This is also stated in \cite[2.1.1]{PR}.
+which depends only on $R$ and not on $R^+$, the category of vector bundles over $\Spa(R_n,R_n^+)$ and hence that over $\mathcal{Y}_{[0,\infty)}(S)$ is independent of the choice of $R^+$ in $R$, see also \cite[Proposition 2.1.1]{PR}.
 In particular, the category of vector bundles over $Y_S$, or $X_S$, is independent of the choice of $R^+$ in $R$. \end{remark}

-A GAGA type of result holds in relating the adic and algebraic curve:
+A GAGA type of result holds, relating the adic and algebraic curve: